-I don’t know a lot about Indian food, but I know I love it.
+I don’t know a lot about Indian food, but I know that I love it.

 The other day, I picked up a jar of Rogan Josh seasoning from Penzey’s Spices.
-I found this similar on on Amazon: Ajika Organic Roganjosh Spice Blend – Indian Kashmiri Seasoning.
+You can find Indian spice blends at most grocery stores.
 I kind of played this dish by ear, loosely adapting this recipe.
 If you can’t find an Indian spice blend, feel free to follow these recipe directions instead.

 Aloo Matar: Indian Pea and Potato Curry Recipe